-2001 W. Superior Street | John J. Wangenstein | Built 1913 | Extant (Esmond Hotel)
+2001 W. Superior Street | Wangenstein & Gilliuson | Built 1913 | Lost 2022

-In 1913, the Gopher Realty Company, a subdivision of Duluth Brewing & Malt, finished construction of a 50-room, two-story hotel at 2001 West Superior Street in the heart of the West End business district.
+In 1913, the Gopher Realty Company, a subdivision of Duluth Brewing & Malting, finished construction of a 50-room, three-story hotel at 2001 West Superior Street in the heart of the West End business district.
 Building hotels and saloons was common practice for breweries prior to Prohibition, they set them up as “tied houses” and saloonkeepers could only sell the beer of the brewery who owned the building he leased.
-Designed by John J. Wangenstein, the building was first named the Rex Hotel, after the brewery’s most popular beer at the time.
+“Rex” was the name of the brewery’s most popular beer at the time.

 But in 1913, when the hotel was built, lawmakers were trying to prevent brewery’s from owning retail liquor establishments.
 Hence Gopher Realty was created so the owners of DB&M could separate buildings from brewing.
 Also, it was clear the nation was heading toward Prohibition, so it was a way to prepare for the day brewing would end—the Rex was one of the few buildings owned by DB&M that did not have a bar.

 The hotel was designed by John J. Wangenstein, who worked on many buildings for Duluth Brewing & Malting.
 It stands three-stories high, and when it opened the second and third floors contained 130 guest rooms, each outfitted with a telephone and hot and cold water—some even had private bathrooms.
 The main floor contained the lobby, dining room, buffet, and four stores facing Superior Street.
 There was a “commodious” barber shop and a billiard room in the basement.
 Postcards made at about the same time it was built show a four-story building, but postcards of that era were often augmented (we might say “Photoshopped” today).